| Portuguese Water Dogs: the most honest dog breed review you'll ever find. Information about Portuguese Water Dog personality and behavior. |

 Emotionally the Portuguese Water Dog is stable and sensible.
-But physically he's lively and athletic, poised for any activity.
+Physically he is lively and athletic, poised for any activity.
 He loves to play and needs vigorous exercise: long walks, occasional runs, and swimming whenever possible, for he is a master swimmer and diver.

-Mental stimulation (agility, fetching, advanced obedience) is just as important to this clever, thinking breed.
+Mental stimulation is just as important to this clever, thinking breed.
+Get him involved in the sport of agility or advanced obedience, and play lots of vigorous fetching games.

 When well socialized, his reaction to strangers varies from friendly to polite, but he should always remain steadfast and hold his ground.
 This observant breed makes a fine watchdog, but not a guardian.